 Putting text into images is an essential operation of image editing.
 Photopea offers a rich set of tools for working with text.
 Text is stored in PSD documents inside Type Layers, which have a thumbnail with a capital letter T on it.

-There are two types of Type layers:
+There are three kinds of Type layers:

 - Point text - defined by the point of origin.
 The text starts at that point and continues on a single line until the line break (Enter).